 Also in 1967 he joined BBC’s Playschool, where, over 16 years, he learnt Television.
 He wrote Cabbages and Kings, (3 series) most of the comedy for Playaway and Star Turn as well as for BBC Adult TV shows.

 Johnny conceived, wrote and presented Think of a Number for the BBC in 1978 winning a BAFTA.
 Think Again followed and won two World TV Awards and an International Emmy Nomination and Johnny’s shows over the next 10 years, including Johnny Ball Reveals All for ITV, 1989-94, inspired a whole generation of children towards careers in mathematics, engineering, science and teaching.

-He wrote and presented the BISFA Sales Video of the Year and received the ITVA Craft Award as Presenter of the Year, both in 1986.
+In 1986 he wrote/presented the BISFA Sales Video of the Year for a Tractor and received the ITVA Craft Award as Presenter of the Year, for a video on the Water Industry.

-Johnny was Lord Rector of Glasgow University 1993/6 and has Honourary Degrees from Glasgow, Salford, Sheffield Hallam, Liverpool John Moores (Fellowship), Bishop Grossteste Lincoln/Leicester, Brighton and The Institute of Teaching.
+Johnny was Lord Rector of Glasgow University 1993/6 and has Seven Honourary Degrees from Glasgow, Salford, Sheffield Hallam, Liverpool John Moores (Fellowship), Bishop Grossteste Lincoln/Leicester, Brighton and The Institute of Teaching.

 In 2012, he became the oldest ever contestant on Strictly Come Dancing.